-Effective May 1st Trinity College will implement universal masking on the College campus.
-This decision is based on recommendations of the CDC and the Illinois Department of Public Health.
+Effective May 1st Trinity College implemented universal masking on the College campus.
+This decision was based on recommendations of the CDC and the Illinois Department of Public Health.

-- Masks must be worn in common areas such as hallways, Student Commons, and bathrooms.
+- Masks must be worn in all common areas such as hallways, Student Commons, and bathrooms.

 - Students, faculty, and staff will not be allowed on campus without a mask.

 - Masks may be removed when not in common areas and social distancing of at least six(6) feet is possible.